Gravity (2013 film): Cinematography

-Cuarón wanted to do tracking shots, in part because the producers wanted to film it like an IMAX-style Discovery Channel documentary.
-Like his previous films, Emmanuel Lubezki did not use prior footage as the starting point of his work on Gravity.
+Cuarón wanted to do long takes, in part because the producers wanted to film it like an IMAX-style Discovery Channel documentary.
+However, the long takes are deceptive as 'invisible cuts' were utilised to stitch shots together during editing.
+As with his previous films, Emmanuel Lubezki did not use prior footage as the starting point of his work on Gravity.
 Instead, he carried out a search of images from NASA and Roscosmos.
 He and his team put together a large collection of photographs and picked what was best for the film.
 Lubezki said that they based the visuals on descriptions from astronauts, with some artistic license in depicting how the stars looked during the daytime in space.
 He wanted to incorporate the stars as much as possible to feel as deep as possible and avoid plain darkness and two dimensional feeling.

 The 13-minute opening scene was challenging for the team to shoot.
 Cuarón asked Lubezki to start the film with a brightly lit Earth, adding shadows and dusk as the threat grows stronger.
-The light was constantly changing from one frame to the other with the actors spinning around the shuttle, the shuttle itself spinning, and the Earth spinning as well as orbiting around the sun all simultaneously.
+The light was constantly changing from one frame to the other with the actors spinning around the shuttle, the shuttle itself spinning, and the Earth spinning as well as orbiting around the Sun all simultaneously.
 It took many months to design it and years to shoot it.
-When the team designed the sequence, Lubezki had in mind one of his favorite cinematographers, Vittorio Storaro, and how he utilized lighting in his films.
+When the team designed the sequence, Lubezki had in mind one of his favorite cinematographers, Vittorio Storaro, and how he used lighting in his films.